 Close–up magic (also known as table magic or micromagic) is magic performed in an intimate setting usually no more than 3 meters (10 feet) from one’s

 The 1970s and 1980s were a time of great change in the world of stage magic.
 Magicians were experimenting with new styles and techniques, and many were incorporating elements of comedy, theater, and other performing arts into their acts.
-This was a time when magicians such as Penn & Teller and Siegfried & Roy were setting themselves at the forefront of the industry.
-They inspired a new generation of magicians to push the boundaries of what was possible.
+This was a time when celebrities such as Penn & Teller and Siegfried & Roy were setting themselves at the forefront of the industry.
+They inspired a new generation of magical performers to push the boundaries of what was possible.

 1990s-2000s: The Emergence of Street Magic